As we have said before, Larnaca is a strange mixture of ancient and

 is only a short taxi ride from the town centre.
 This is where you will find

 an abundance of bars and restaurants and other touristenalia.
-On this side
+On that side

 you will find the 5 *